Why Gifts & Entertainment Compliance Matters

 No Insights Into Gifting Trends

+Some technology providers will be able to automate the process of collecting G&E disclosures, but an important question to ask is: what happens with that data next?
 Unfortunately, within many programs, data is static and reporting isn’t real-time.
-As a compliance officer, you want to know who your employee base is spending gifts and entertainment dollars on, and you also want to be able to easily see your data in the aggregate.
+Compliance officers must know who their employee base is spending gifts and entertainment dollars on, and they need to be able to easily see data in the aggregate.

 Employee Adoption and Communications

-Gifts & Entertainment Compliance Best Practices
+Gifts & Entertainment Policy Best Practices

 Below is an overview of examples of requests that should be allowed and examples of some that are not appropriate (regardless of enforcement agency).